pdecrat/ex1/README.md

 Declare your databases in there and eventually any schema you wish on applying to them.

 ### Client Side : 'client & public' folders
--client :
+- client :
    * The lib folder is loaded first, it contains our angular app definition.
    * The functions folder contains angular custom directive, service and providers.
    * index.html has the basic html structure of the app.
    * main.less does css reset, imports all less files and styles index.html.
    * routes.js takes care of setting up routes for angular-ui-router.
    * Any other folder represents a part of our website and has its own controllers, styles and views folder.

 - public: All assets (images, etc) that need to be available at all time should be placed in there.

 ### Server Side : 'server' folder
 - config:
    * load-db.js populates database on startup
    * settings.js sets Meteor.settings variable and Accounts.config
    * smtp.js setup smtp connection
 - hooks:  contains necessary logic if email verification is on.
 - The server folder also contains all the logic behind database manipulation.
 Allow and deny rules as well as custom methods and publish should be in there.